cornell-cs5220-f17/moshpit/README.md

 - If you have extra time, play a little!
 Improve or extend the code in some way that appeals to you.
 If this project appeals to you, extensions could easily be the basis of a class project.

+*Note*: The default visualizer uses a CSV text output; if you would like, you may switch to the binary output format that you should be able to view using [this Javascript viewer](http://www.cs.cornell.edu/courses/cs5220/2017fa/viz.html).

 ## Resources

 - The [annotated code](code.md)